 Overview of the Framework

 The basic approach of PMBOK, DMBOK and this document is to identify a framework in the form of a matrix of groupings of activities/processes for a number of areas.
-This will act as a checklist for the overall process, which here is to ensure that data is useable over the long term.
+This will act as a checklist to help to ensure that data is useable over the long term.